-When you are assigned a locker (P.E. or hallway) it is understood that you assume all responsibility for its contents.
+- 26. LOCKERS When you are assigned a locker (P.E. or hallway) it is understood that you assume all responsibility for its contents.
 The Board of Education and its employees cannot be liable for losses.
 School lockers are not a place of storage for items of a private and personal nature.
 The Board of Education and administration strongly suggest that students lock their lockers and take valuables to the Office for safekeeping.
 Each student is limited to the locker assigned to him/her.
 The lockers remain the property of the school and are issued to the student for his/her use.
 Lockers remain under the jurisdiction and control of the school authorities.
 Lockers are subject to periodic inspection for neatness, missing items, vandalism, contraband, weapons and other reasonable causes.
-This inspection may include, but not be limited to, the use of police and/or police dogs to check vehicles in the parking lot and areas of the school property, in addition to lockers.

-26. SCHOOL BREAKFAST/LUNCH PROGRAM

-Breakfast and lunches are prepared daily in the high school for those students who wish to purchase these meals.
+This inspection may include, but not be limited to, the use of police and/or police dogs to check vehicles in the parking lot and areas of the school property, in addition to lockers. - 27.
+SCHOOL BREAKFAST/LUNCH PROGRAM Breakfast and lunches are prepared daily in the high school for those students who wish to purchase these meals.
 This program operates under the federal nutrition program, and free or reduced cost meals are available for those students who qualify.
 Free and reduced cost applications may be obtained from the school offices.
-Students may deposit money into their accounts in the main office before school or during the lunch hour the first day of each week.
-Students will be provided places to eat lunch but are not allowed to use 3rd floor and the upper hallways as dining areas.
+Students may deposit money into their accounts in the main office before school or during lunch.
+Students will be provided places to eat lunch but are not allowed to leave in a vehicle without office approval. - 28.
+PUPIL TRANSPORTATION REIMBURSEMENT Parents (or legal guardians) who must provide transportation to and from school because free transportation is not available for their children may be eligible to receive money from the state to help offset some of the cost.
+Pupils must be full time students in grades K-12 and live 1 1/2 miles or more from school.
+More information regarding the claim process may be obtained from the school office.